RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 If you already speak Mandarin, you will navigate well in Shenzhen.
 I am not fluent in Mandarin, so I relied on a few crutches:

-* Google Translate, availabler for iOS and Android.
+* Google Translate, available for iOS and Android.
 This tool rocks.
 I had several conversations with people speaking Mandarin where we both ran Google translate on our phones in order to communicate.
 * [ShaoLan Hsueh](https://www.youtube.com/watch?v=troxvPRmZm8) gave a TED talk on the most frequently used Chinese characters, and how to recognize them.
 She created a course called Chineasy to teach her techniques.

 Astute readers will note that Google's tools are blocked by the Great Firewall, and you'll need a VPN to use them.

 ### Visit Hong Kong

 If you make it to Shenzhen, try to schedule a trip to Hong Kong as well.
-The two cities asre only a short train ride apart, like riding from Midtown Manhattan to Brooklyn.
+The two cities are only a short train ride apart, like riding from Midtown Manhattan to Brooklyn.
 US citizens can travel to Hong Kong without a visa, but you'll still need to go through customs.

 If you visit Hong Kong, be sure to buy an Octapus card when you arrive.
 You can pay for almost anything via Octopus including rides on the train, and coffee at Starbucks.